Lake Superior State Lakers men's ice hockey: Continued success under Jackson

-The 1992-1993 Lakers went 32-8-5, 20-5-5 in the CCHA (3rd place).
-In the CCHA playoffs, the Lakers swept Illinois-Chicago in a best 2-out-of-3 series in the Soo behind Rob Valicevic's 4 goals.
-In Detroit, the Lakers destroyed Bowling Green 7-1, again paced by Valicevic's hat-trick.
+The 1992–1993 Lakers went 32–8–5 and finished 3rd place in the CCHA.
+In the CCHA playoffs, the Lakers again swept UIC in the Soo behind Rob Valicevic's 4 goals.
+In Detroit, the Lakers destroyed Bowling Green 7–1, again paced by Valicevic's hat-trick.
 In the semifinals, the Lakers and Wolverines would square off.
-Behind Wayne Strachan's hat-trick and 19-saves by Blaine Lacher, the Lakers knocked off Michigan, 5-3.
+Behind Wayne Strachan's hat-trick and 19 saves by Blaine Lacher, the Lakers knocked off Michigan, 5–3.
 The Lakers would win the CCHA Title for a third straight season with a 3-0 shutout of CCHA Regular Season Champion Miami (OH), and advanced to the NCAA Tournament.
 In the West Regional in Detroit, the Lakers would open up with Minnesota-Duluth.
-With the game tied a 1-1, the Lakers' Brian Rolston scored two goals in 59-seconds to give LSSU the lead for good in a 4-3 victory.
-The win over Minnesota-Dultuth sent the Lakers their second straight Frozen Four.
-In the national semi-final, played in Milwaukee, Wisconsin, the Lakers faced off with perennial powerhouse, Boston University.
-The Lakers jumped out to a 2-0 first period lead behind goals by Kurt Miller and Brian Rolston.
-The Lakers would not look back and would knock-off the Terriers 6-1, while Maine defeated fellow-CCHA rival Michigan, 4-3 in overtime.
+With the game tied at 1–1, the Lakers' Brian Rolston scored two goals in 59-seconds to give LSSU the lead for good in a 4–3 victory.
+The win over Minnesota-Duluth sent the Lakers to their second straight Frozen Four.
+In the national semifinal, played in Milwaukee, the Lakers faced off with perennial powerhouse, Boston University.
+The Lakers jumped out to a 2–0 first period lead behind goals by Kurt Miller and Brian Rolston, and never looked back as they knocked off the Terriers 6–1.
 In the 1993 NCAA Championship game, the Lakers would face the Maine Black Bears, led by future NHL star Paul Kariya and Maine's all-time leading scorer Jim Montgomery.
-Maine's Patrice Tardif and Chris Ferraro gave Maine a 2-1 lead after the first period.
-The Lakers roared back in the second period with goals from Clayton Beddoes, John Hendry, and Wayne Strachan to take a 4-2 lead after two periods.
-However, Montgomery's natural hat-trick in the 3rd period lead the Black Bears to a 5-4 lead.
-Lake Superior State's Sean Tallaire says he scored to tie the game 5-5 with 50 seconds left, and his coach, Jeff Jackson, recounts that Tallaire returned to the team's bench and exclaimed, "That puck was in, Coach!"
-The NCAA did not yet have video review, and the game's official result ended with Maine leading 5-4.
+Maine's Patrice Tardif and Chris Ferraro gave Maine a 2–1 lead after the first period.
+The Lakers roared back in the second period with goals from Clayton Beddoes, John Hendry, and Wayne Strachan to take a 4–2 lead after two periods, however, Montgomery's natural hat-trick in the 3rd period gave the Black Bears a 5–4 lead.
+In the closing moments of the 3rd period, the Lakers' Sean Tallaire made a shot toward the net which was not ruled as a goal.
+Tallaire said he scored to tie the game 5–5 with 50 seconds left.
+Jeff Jackson recounted the event saying that Tallaire returned to the team's bench and exclaimed, "That puck was in, Coach!"
+The NCAA did not yet have video review, and the game's official result ended with Maine winning 5–4.
 Jackson would later obtain film from the game and said that "Every time I watched the clip, I noticed something was weird.
 So I kept on rewinding it back on the old VHS systems and trying to determine.
 You couldn’t see the puck go in the net.
 But what I did see was the skate lace tying down the water bottle on the top of the net, flying in the air.
 That’s when I knew the puck had gone in.”
-Later, high quality film of this moment was broadcast during a November 1993 game involving Lake Superior State and Vermont that appears to show it was indeed a goal scored by Tallaire to tie the 1993 championship game.
-Curiously, the NCAA actually sent Jeff Jackson a commemorative award plaque bestowing Lake Superior State University as the 1993 Men's Ice Hockey National Champions.
+Later, high quality film of this moment was broadcast during a November 1993 game involving Lake Superior State and Vermont that appeared to show it was indeed a goal scored by Tallaire to tie the 1993 Championship Game.
+Curiously, the NCAA actually sent Jeff Jackson a commemorative award plaque honoring Lake Superior State University as the 1993 Men's Ice Hockey National Champions.
 Jackson believes this was possibly due to sanctions that the Maine hockey program received in 1993 for recruiting violations.
 Brian Rolston and Michael Smith were named to the all-tournament team.